unmaya/Girder/README.md

 # Installation / Requirements
 1. Install the Compass Gem which includes Sass: ```sudo gem install compass```
-2. Copy the Sass folder from this Repo.
+2. Copy the Sass folder from this Repo or [Download all the files](http://comfypixel.com/Girder/girder_package_v03.zip).
 You only need two things (everything else is optional):

 	**girder.scss**